egarpor/LeCam/README.md

-Website for the course-workshop *"An Introduction to Le Cam's Asymptotic Theory of Statistical Experiments"*.
+Website for the workshop-course *"An Introduction to Le Cam's Asymptotic Theory of Statistical Experiments"*.
 The website is available at <http://www.est.uc3m.es/lecam> (alternatively: <https://egarpor.github.io/lecam/>).

 Update workflow: